jbishop7/FarmingDreamsRepo/README.md

 ## Failing a Dungeon
 That's okay.
 Not everyone is perfect.
 You don't get any rewards, and will wake up on the farm.

+# Features Implemented
+### On the farm
+- NPC Trading
+- Repairing broken structures
+- Programmatically save and re-build the farm scene (tracking positions and building types to ensure players come back to the farm they left!)
+- Technology Points -> used to unlock new weapons, items, and farming perks!
+- Crafting System -> You can craft new items and weapons.
+- Breakable structures -> trees will despawn when destroyed.
+- Inventory -> Track all your tools and items.
+- Journal -> Stuck?
+Press J!
+The journal will give you things to complete each day.
+- Fully animated -> All characters have full movement animations.
+- Complete UI -> Everything you would ever need to track is available on the UI.
+- Day to Night -> Farming Dreams runs on a day-night cycle.
+Farm by day, fight by night!
+- Preparation -> Select your tools to take into the Nightmare World!

+### In the Nightmare World
+- Automated dungeon creation and enemy spawning
+- Unique enemies
+- Multiple weapon types implemented (sword, greatsword, gun, rpg)
+- Healing -> Press X to regain some health (if you have berry aid!)
+- Buffs -> Bring some buffs into the Dungeon to feel the effects while you fight!